Generate UUID v4 identifiers online. Bulk generation, uppercase/lowercase options, with or without hyphens.

 When bulk generating UUIDs for test data, copy the entire list and use text manipulation to insert them into SQL INSERT statements or JSON arrays.

-A UUID (Universally Unique Identifier) is a 128-bit identifier formatted as 32 hexadecimal digits in five groups separated by hyphens (e.g., 550e8400-e29b-41d4-a716-446655440000).
-UUIDs are used as unique identifiers in software systems because they can be generated independently on any machine without coordination while maintaining an extremely low probability of duplication.
-They are commonly used as database primary keys, session tokens, file names, API request identifiers, and distributed system correlation IDs.
+A UUID (Universally Unique Identifier) is a 128-bit identifier formatted as 32 hexadecimal digits in five groups separated by hyphens.
+UUIDs can be generated independently on any machine without coordination while maintaining extremely low duplication probability.
+They are commonly used as database primary keys, session tokens, API identifiers, and distributed system correlation IDs.

-UUID v4 uses random numbers for all fields (except the version and variant bits), making it the most common version for general use.
-UUID v1 includes a timestamp and MAC address (potentially revealing device info).
-UUID v3 and v5 are generated from a namespace and name using MD5 or SHA-1 hashing.
-UUID v7 (newer) uses a Unix timestamp prefix for time-ordered generation, which improves database index performance while maintaining uniqueness.
+UUID v4 uses random numbers for all fields except version and variant bits, making it the most common version.
+UUID v1 includes a timestamp and MAC address.
+UUID v3 and v5 use namespace-based hashing.
+UUID v7 uses a Unix timestamp prefix for time-ordered generation, improving database index performance while maintaining uniqueness.

 Theoretically possible but practically impossible.
 UUID v4 has 122 random bits, yielding approximately 5.3 x 10^36 possible values.
-To have a 50% chance of one collision, you would need to generate about 2.7 x 10^18 (2.7 quintillion) UUIDs.
-Even generating one billion UUIDs per second for 85 years would not reach that threshold.
-For all practical purposes, UUID v4 collisions will never occur.
+To reach a 50% collision probability, you would need to generate about 2.7 quintillion UUIDs.
+Even generating one billion per second for 85 years would not reach that threshold.

 Yes.
 The generator uses the Web Crypto API (crypto.getRandomValues) which provides cryptographically secure pseudo-random numbers.
 This means the generated UUIDs are suitable not only for general identification but also for security-sensitive applications where predictability would be a vulnerability.
 The randomness source is your operating system's cryptographic random number generator.

-Copy the UUID from the tool and use it as a string literal in your code.
-In most programming languages, UUIDs are stored as strings or specialized UUID types.
-For example, in PostgreSQL use the uuid data type, in Python use the uuid module, in Java use java.util.UUID, and in JavaScript you can use the string directly.
+Copy the UUID and use it as a string literal.
+In PostgreSQL use the uuid data type, in Python use the uuid module, in Java use java.util.UUID, and in JavaScript use the string directly.
 When accepting UUIDs as input, always validate the format using a regex pattern.